Skip to main content

 • Communication agencies.

-• Radio stations, television channels and podcasts.
+• Radio stations, podcasts, and television networks.

-• Publishing houses and conferences that specialise in gastronomy.
+• Publishing houses and specialized gastronomic congresses.

 Calendar

-INTERNSHIP: from june to september 2024 (3 months)
+• Internship period: from june to september 2026 (3 months)

 Methodology